Night Hunter (2018 film)

 Night Hunter is a 2018 Canadian action thriller film written and directed by David Raymond.
 The film stars Henry Cavill, Ben Kingsley, Alexandra Daddario, and Stanley Tucci, with Brendan Fletcher, Minka Kelly, and Nathan Fillion in supporting roles.

-It premiered at the LA Film Festival on September 28, 2018, originally titled as Nomis.
-It was later released on August 8, 2019, by DirecTV on video on demand and theatrically on September 6, 2019, by Saban Films.
+Night Hunter premiered at the LA Film Festival on September 28, 2018, originally titled as Nomis.
+It was later released on August 8, 2019, by DirecTV on video on demand and theatrically on September 6 by Saban Films.

 Plot

 When the body of a young woman is found on a lumber truck in Minnesota, Detective Walter Marshall suspects that the victim leapt to her death to escape from a captor.
 A breakthrough is inadvertently made in the case when former judge Michael Cooper's vigilante sting to capture a child predator results in his ward Lara being kidnapped.
 Through a tracker in Lara's earrings, Marshall finds her and other captive young women in a mansion owned by Simon Stulls, a man who appears to suffer from mental disability.
-Simon is arrested and the police attempt to determine if he is responsible for the abductions.
+Simon is arrested, and the police attempt to determine if he is responsible for the abductions.
 In investigating Simon's background, they discover that he was born from rape and his mother attempted suicide before giving birth to him.
-Marshall informs Cooper he's sorry for what happened to his family.

 While Simon is in custody, the police force finds themselves being targeted by another attacker.
-Technician Matthew Quinn is killed in a car bombing and fellow technician Glasow is forced to free Simon when the life of his infant daughter is threatened.
+Technician Matthew Quinn is killed in a car bombing, and fellow technician Glasow is forced to free Simon when the life of his infant daughter is threatened.
 The police recapture Simon after he has killed his father, just as Cooper discovers that Lara is missing.
 Believing Simon to be responsible, Cooper ambushes his police transport when he is surprised by another man who looks exactly like Simon.
-It is then revealed that Simon is in fact a pair of identical twins, with one being behind the kidnappings and the other truly having learning disabilities.
+It is then revealed that Simon is a pair of identical twins, one who is responsible for the kidnappings and one who is truly mentally disabled.
 The twins kill Cooper and kidnap police profiler Rachel Chase before escaping.

 Using a tracker that Simon left in the police station, a team led by Marshall locates the twins by an icy lake where they are holding Rachel and Lara.
-Lara escapes and Marshall takes the learning disabled brother hostage to convince the malevolent brother to release Rachel.
-After Rachel is freed, Marshall tells the twin to hug his brother.
-The learning disabled twin complies, causing both brothers to fall through the ice and drown.
+Lara escapes, and Marshall takes the mentally disabled twin hostage to convince the murderous twin to release Rachel.
+After Rachel is freed, Marshall tells the disabled twin to hug his brother, who complies, causing both brothers to fall through the ice and drown.

 Afterwards, Lara reads a letter from Cooper thanking her for all that she has done.
 Marshall visits his daughter Faye accompanied by Rachel, implying that Marshall and Rachel have entered into a relationship.